Lean Six Sigma Training

 The most effective implementation of Six Sigma is in processes that are:

-- Relatively stable or have the need to become stable, and;
+- Relatively stable or have the need to become stable

 The Six Sigma process is very powerful, but it takes a significant amount of training and experience to ensure that the tools are used correctly.
 Every project and every process have a different set of requirements for the application of the Six Sigma toolkit, so the Six Sigma professional continues to improve their skills in every project they are involved in.

-A Six Sigma belt framework of Yellow, Green, Black, Master Black exists to define levels of Six Sigma understanding and there can be a significant amount of variation in capability between individuals within each belt.
+A Six Sigma belt framework of Yellow, Green, Black, Master Black exists to define levels of Six Sigma understanding and there can be significant variation in capability between individuals within each belt.

 The most successful examples of Six Sigma implementation are from organisations that have a controlled structure of professionals within each belt and have a culture of support for the Six Sigma methodology at all levels of management.
 Six Sigma projects are continually assessed, monitored and reported and individuals are supported to build their skills, while delivering cost savings for the business.